Skip to Main Content

 Footnote Components

-Footnote #.
-Author First Name Last Name, "Article Title," Journal Title Volume, no. Issue (year): page number, DOI.
+Author First Name Last Name, "Article Title," Journal Title Volume, no. Issue (year): page number, DOI or URL or database.

 Reference Components